WebOrigami/docs/src/content/async-tree/interface.md

 {{ @svg samples.ori/cli/greetings.yaml }}
 </figure>

 The small circle on the left is a tree node with three keys ("Alice", "Bob", "Carol") that correspond to three values ("Hello, Alice", etc.).
-This can be represented in the `AsyncDictionary` interface as:
+This can be represented in the `AsyncTree` interface as:

 ```js
 const tree = {